Can I Buy Stocks With a Credit Card?

 You need to open a trading account to buy and sell stocks.
 The brokerage handling your account requires an initial deposit to get the account up and running.
-This means a cleared personal check, a certified check, a money order, or an electronic funds transfer from your bank account (usually the quickest and easiest option).
-Brokers generally won't accept a charge on your credit card to fund the account, or to deposit additional funds.
+This means a cleared personal check, a certified check, a money order or an electronic funds transfer from your bank account (usually the quickest and easiest option).
+Brokers generally won't accept a charge on your credit card to fund the account or to deposit additional funds.

 Your credit card might allow cash advances if you need money to fund a brokerage account, but a high rate of interest is charged on cash advances.
-When you trade with borrowed money, you risk a loss of capital on the investment in addition to having to make the interest payment -- plus late fees if you miss a payment.
+When you trade with borrowed money, you risk a loss of capital on the investment in addition to having to make the interest payment — plus late fees, if you miss a payment.
 The interest is a loss if your investment doesn't rise beyond the interest rate charge.
 That's a tall order for any stock trader, and there are more economical ways to trade with borrowed money.

-Commitments and Costs
+Assessing Requirements and Costs